 I chose to fly to Havana since it is a veritable hotbed of baseball.
 Havana is a city of faded glamour, where ancient Chevrolets and Buicks cruise the potholed streets, colonial facades propped up by wooden scaffolding peel and crumble from perennial neglect, and plumbing fluctuates from inadequate to non-existent.
 Yet Havana contains some of the Americas’ finest Spanish colonial architecture and was once a byword for sophistication and elegance.
 Much of that sophistication, elegance and natural beauty still remain.

 Not only is the city beautiful but its inhabitants are as well.
-Cuba is a true melting pot of races, the descendants of Spanish conquerors and later migrants, French exiles, African slaves, Chinese indentured labourers, Soviets and others, including some indigenous Tainos.
+Cuba is a true melting pot of races, the descendants of Spanish conquerors and later migrants, French exiles, African slaves, Chinese indentured labourers, Soviets and others – including some indigenous Tainos.
 Intermarriage has been common for centuries, and up to 70 percent of the population is said to be of mixed race.
 As the Cubans say, “there is Biagra on every corner.”
 Replace the B with a V and you will know what I am talking about.
-The women are phenomenal and I have never seen anything like it.
 Declaring racial equality was one of the first acts of the Revolution and legislation to abolish discrimination was quickly passed.
 From my observations, the racial harmony in Cuba is truly profound.

 Today Havana is a sprawling city of fifteen municipalities and a population of 2.2 million.
-Because of its size it is able to support 2 teams: the Industriales and the Metropolitanos.
+Because of its size, Havana is able to support two teams: the Industriales and the Metropolitanos.
 There is a 3rd team, La Habana, that represents the province of Havana.
 The Industriales are the most storied and successful franchise in Cuban League history.
 However, a steady stream of defections (estimated by one baseball fanatic at 100 over the past 20 years) has severely depleted the talent pool for the franchise.

 One big difference between Cuban and American baseball is that Cuban players must play for the province in which they were born.
 This creates an imbalance much like the financial imbalance in Major League Baseball.
 Havana has a lot more people than any other province, and so it tends to have a disproportionate share of the better players.
 The Metros are the Cuban baseball authorities’ answer to this: a second Havana team.
 The first team is Industriales, the most famous team in Cuba.
 In theory, having to field two teams should force Havana to dilute its talent; in practice, because the Havana officials who run the thing want to win, it concentrates it.
 The Metros are used as a farm team for Industriales—a place for raw youth and decrepit old age.
 The minute a Metro looks promising, he becomes an Industriale.
 If the Industriales are the New York Yankees of Cuba, the Metros are the Pittsburgh Pirates.
 Their seasons begin without hope and end with relief.